Prince Josias of Saxe-Coburg-Saalfeld: Biography

 Frederick Josias of Saxe-Coburg-Saalfeld was born in Coburg on the night of 26 to 27 December 1737.
 He was the youngest child of Duke Franz Josias of Saxe-Coburg-Saalfeld and Princess Anna Sophie of Schwarzburg-Rudolstadt.
-He joined the Army of the Holy Roman Empire on 4 January 1756 as a Rittmeister in the 33rdCuirassier Regiment Anspach.
+He joined the Army of the Holy Roman Empire on 4 January 1756 as a Rittmeister in the Anspach Cuirassier Regiment No. 33.
 Coburg, then aged 18, first saw action in the Seven Years' War, in which he distinguished himself.
 He fought at the battles of Lobositz, Prague and Hochkirch, where he was seriously wounded, then at Landshut and Liegnitz.
 In the meantime, Coburg was promoted to Oberstleutnant on 16 April 1758 and to Oberst (colonel) on 16 January 1759.

 After the end of hostilities, Coburg was successively promoted to Major-General on 30 July 1766, to Feldmarschall-Leutnant on 1 May 1773 and to General der Kavallerie on 22 August 1786, in addition to the post of military governor of Galicia and Bukovina.
-He also became Inhaber (owner) of the 37th Dragoon Regiment in 1769.
+He also became Inhaber (owner) of the Dragoon Regiment No. 37 in 1769.
 Coburg then fought in the War of the Bavarian Succession from 1778 to 1779.
 In 1788, he was sent to the Ottoman front at the head of an army corps and invaded Moldavia.
-After a series of victorious against Ibrahim Pasha's army, Coburg laid siege to Khotyn on 15 May.
+After a series of victories against Ibrahim Nasir Pasha's army, Coburg laid siege to Khotyn on 15 May.
 The city capitulated on 16 September, delivering a large amount of equipment to the Imperials.